malachi-iot/estdlib/README.md

 ### IO Streams

-`ostream`/`istream` support is now present.
-It is cut down in robustness from the `std` implementation but still very useful.
-The upside to this is a *much* lighter weight than `std`.
+`ostream`/`istream` support is available.
+It is reduced in robustness from the `std` implementation but still very powerful.
+The upside to this (and its layer1-layer3 conformance) is a *much* lighter weight than `std`.

 Above `ios` mechanism relies on the available and familiar `streambuf` class.